The most difficult part of making cold calls is actually picking up the phone and doing it.

 Often the company is run with an ancient playbook.
-There was a day when 50 cold calls drove enough appointments and new business on its own, that dialing for dollars was the beginning and end of getting new prospects in the sales pipeline.
+There was a day when 50 cold calls drove enough appointments and new business on its own.
+When dialing for dollars was the beginning and end of getting new prospects in the sales pipeline.
 Today, many clients report needing 100 calls to make a single appointment.
 But no one has updated that “tried and true” method even as the odds have dropped so low.

-And that old playbook has that old script that if the sales rep sticks to, the rest will just take of itself.
+And that old playbook has that old script that if the sales rep sticks to, the rest will just take care of itself.

 But the reality is, the hiring managers are getting bombarded with staffing reps calling unsolicited.
 If you’re going to have any success, you need to start with the assumption that they just received 19 calls from staffing firms – congrats, you get to be the 20th!

 So that begs the question: How are you going to stand out?

 - “Hi NAME, this is NAME from ABC Staffing.We have the best office and administrative talent available, and the best process for getting you the right fit.
 With the record low unemployment, I wanted to see if you needed help with any of your open job orders?”

 - “Hi NAME, this is NAME from ABC Staffing.
 I’m the person who’s been mailing you information the last 3 weeks, and I wanted to put a voice with the name today.
 I’m offering free consultations next week while I meet with your neighbors there.
 If you have the same challenges as the ones I referenced in the letter I sent, I think there’s a great opportunity to discuss what we see lowering costs and driving better results.
 First, did you see the letter?”

 Which one of those is more likely to sound like the first 19 calls?